Why Sleep Matters for Recovery

 Muscle Building Study

-A landmark study in the Annals of Internal Medicine found that participants sleeping 5.5 hours lost 60% more muscle and 55% less fat during a cut compared to those sleeping 8.5 hours, despite identical diets.
+A study in the Annals of Internal Medicine found that participants sleeping 5.5 hours retained meaningfully less lean mass and lost less fat during a calorie deficit compared to those sleeping 8.5 hours, despite identical diets.

 Performance Study